A Complete Guide To Cloud Security Testing: Importance, Cloud Security Testing Techniques

 Different Approaches to perform Cloud Security Testing

-- Black-Box Testing: This approach involves testing the Cloud application or infrastructure without having any prior knowledge of its internal structure.
-Black-box testing is typically used to assess the security of external-facing applications and services.
+- Black-Box Testing: This method tests the cloud application or infrastructure without any prior knowledge of its internal structure.
+It is typically applied to external-facing applications and services.

 Most Common Cloud Security Threats

-- Data breaches: This occurs when unauthorized users gain access to sensitive data stored in the Cloud.
-Data breaches can occur due to a variety of reasons, including weak passwords, unsecured data transmission, and poor security controls.
+- Data breaches: These occur when unauthorized users gain access to sensitive data stored in the cloud, often due to weak passwords, unsecured data transmission, or inadequate security controls.

-- Malware: A software with the capability of damaging or disabling computers, Malware can be used for achieving targets such as stealing sensitive data, destroying information, and disrupting operations.
+- Malware: Malicious software capable of damaging or disabling systems can be used to steal sensitive data, destroy information, or disrupt operations.

 Cloud Security Testing Best Practices